 - Created on the 16 May, 2017.

 Human NT-proBNP ELISA kit can be used for measuring in vitro quantitative levels of N-terminal pro-brain natriuretic peptide (BNPT, NT-proBNP) in human cell culture supernatant, plasma, cell lysates, serum and many other biological fluids.
-This assay has a minimum sensitivity limit of 0.51 ng/L.
+This NT-proBNP ELISA kit has a minimum sensitivity limit of 0.51 ng/L.

-The minimum detection sensitivity level of human NT-proBNP using this human N-terminal pro-brain natriuretic peptide ELISA kit was 0.51 ng/mL.
-The dynamic assay range for this kit is 1.0 – 380.0 ng/L.
+The minimum detection sensitivity level of N-terminal pro-brain natriuretic peptide (NT-proBNP) using this human NT-proBNP ELISA kit was 0.51 ng/mL.
+The dynamic range for this ELISA assay is 1.0 – 380.0 ng/L.

 - BNP and NT-proBNP as prognostic markers in persons with acute decompensated heart failure: a systematic review.
 Heart Fail Rev. (2014) 19 (4): 453-70.
 Review.
 Santaguida P.L., et al.

 - The predictive value of plasma biomarkers in discharged heart failure patients: role of plasma NT-proBNP.
 Minerva Cardioangiol.
 (2016) 64 (2): 157-64.
 Review.
 Leto L., et al.

 - Amino-Terminal Pro-B-Type Natriuretic Peptide for Diagnosis and Prognosis in Patients With Renal Dysfunction: A Systematic Review and Meta-Analysis.
 JACC Heart Fail.
 (2015) 3 (12): 977-89.
 Review.
 Schaub J.A., et al.